 Note: For components marked with a checkmark in this column, we recommend that you change the preconfigured instance value of

 1to a value that best supports your production environment.
-For more information about scaling a deployment, refer to the Scaling Cloud Foundry topic.
+For more information about scaling a deployment, see High Availability in PAS.

 Extended Downtime: Indicates that if there is only one instance of the component, that component is unavailable for up to five minutes during an Ops Manager upgrade.